Does this section apply to us?

 - offer goods or services to individuals in the EEA; or

-- monitor the behaviour of individuals located in the EEA,
+- monitor the behaviour of individuals in the EEA,

-then you will still need to comply with the EU GDPR regarding this processing even after the UK leaves the EU.
+then you will still need to comply with the EU GDPR regarding this processing even after Brexit.

-As you will not be an EEA-based controller or processor after exit date, the EU GDPR requires that you must appoint a representative within the EEA.
+As you will not have a base inside the EEA after exit date, the EU GDPR requires you to appoint a representative in the EEA.
 This representative will need to be set up in an EU or EEA state where some of the individuals whose personal data you are processing in this way are located.

 You will need to authorise the representative, in writing, to act on your behalf regarding your EU GDPR compliance, and to deal with any supervisory authorities or data subjects in this respect.

-Your representative may be an individual, or a company or organisation established in the EEA, and must be able to represent you in respect of your obligations under the EU GDPR (e.g. a law firm, consultancy or private company).
+Your representative may be an individual, or a company or organisation established in the EEA, and must be able to represent you regarding your obligations under the EU GDPR (e.g. a law firm, consultancy or private company).
 In practice the easiest way to appoint a representative may be under a simple service contract.

-You should provide EEA-based individuals whose personal data you are processing with the details of your representative.
-This may be done by including them in your privacy notice or in the upfront information provided to individuals when you collect their data.
+You should give details of your representative to EEA-based individuals whose personal data you are processing.
+This may be done by including them in your privacy notice or in the upfront information you give them when you collect their data.
 You must also make it easily accessible to supervisory authorities – for example by publishing it on your website.

 Your appointment of your representative must be in writing and should set out the terms of your relationship with them.
 Having a representative does not affect your own responsibility or liability under the EU GDPR.

 A UK law firm does not have offices in other EEA countries, but has a regular client base in Sweden and Norway (only).
-The firm will be required to appoint a European representative to act as its direct contact for data subjects and EU and EEA supervisory authorities.
-This European representative may be based in either Sweden or Norway, but not any other EU or EEA member state.
+The firm must appoint a European representative to act as its direct contact for data subjects and EU and EEA supervisory authorities.
+This European representative may be based in Sweden or Norway, but not any other EU or EEA member state.

 The firm will have to include the name of its European representative in the information it provides to the data subjects, for example in its privacy notice.
-It is not required to inform the supervisory authorities in either Sweden or Norway, or indeed the ICO, of this, although the details should be easily accessible to those supervisory authorities.
+It need not inform the supervisory authorities in Sweden or Norway, or indeed the ICO, of this, but the details should be easily accessible to those supervisory authorities.

 You do not need to appoint a representative if either: